bishoprook/Cadd9/API.md

 ##### Summary

-Returns the name of an interval with the given generic width, for example 0 -> "Unison", 4 -> "Fifth", 22 -> "23rd"
+Returns the name of an interval with the given generic width

 ##### Parameters